We had imagined this moment for a long time.

 We have 30 days, one short month, to love on this superhero in this place we call home.
 In an imperfect place with two REALLY imperfect parents who make big mistakes and follow them with big apologies and don’t get it “right” nearly enough.

 But here in this home, he will experience love by GRACE.
 Love by DECISION.
 Love by ACTION.
 He just woke up from his second night ever with our family (which means that’s my cue to go!), and after one full day amid the crazy chaos and unconditional love of a FAMILY, he’s already smiling and thriving.
 There were no 2 a.m. wake-up calls.
 No morning tears.
 Just smiles, an awkward hug and a spirit of adventure to embrace whatever these crazy Americans have planned for him this morning.

 And we’re praying that, after 30 days in our home, he’ll have a family who will share their home with this boy forever.
 Not until the age of 14.
-Not until he’s legally released from the Chinese orphanage system.
+Not until he’s legally released from the Chinese orphanage system at 16 or 18.
 Forever.
 In a place where he will be unconditionally loved by CHOICE, despite his failures, despite his past, despite his mistakes, despite ANYTHING he might say or do.